frederic-perez/AmE-dictionary/data/dictionary.md

 __ahold__
 __aichmophobia__ _n_ The fear of pointed objects, esp needles, pins, etc.
 __aide__ _n_ :two::hammer: (aides)
+__aide-memoire__ _n_ A memorandum setting forth the major points of a proposed discussion or agreement, used especially in diplomatic communications. _Syn_ position paper
 __ail__ _v_
 __ailerons__
 __ailing__ _v_ :four::hammer: _It is ailing the NFL._